8

 • 1

-$\begingroup$ This seems like a neat idea, but I have a hard time imagining it wouldn't be too slow. $\endgroup$ Jan 27, 2022 at 21:23
+$\begingroup$ This seems like a neat idea, but I have a hard time imagining it wouldn't be too slow. $\endgroup$ Commented Jan 27, 2022 at 21:23

 • $\begingroup$ @coppereyecat a world where rail/coil guns can be mounted on tanks & reliably shoot projectiles at mach 8-12 probably implies huge advances in material science, so I think it's consistent w/ the premise to assume they can make the arm out of something lighter than carbon fiber & several times stronger than anything available today, & they'll already be designing the tank w/ super-capacitors to drive it.
-Could be physically realistic as long as it can sense & react in realtime I think $\endgroup$ Jan 28, 2022 at 8:40
+Could be physically realistic as long as it can sense & react in realtime I think $\endgroup$ Commented Jan 28, 2022 at 8:40

 You must log in to answer this question.